CBroemse/SimilaritYWriter20/README.md

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/ptc4wittsatz1.png)

+##### state of development

+let myTest at = runKBASE 2 [1,2] 1 2 at 2 (li3) 1 2 3 4
+                                       |    the List for ListIV
+                                       | visiualize the reduction in
+                                       | the ptc functions matrices

+                                       | finalize to add text to every 'ptc butoon' (weird writing helps my memory)
+                                       | when clicked

+                                       | whished visualization of
+                                       | the 2_3_5_Counter with data
+                                       | from above

+                                       | - keep track of the wxm files

+                                       | - integrate the MQ functions in the display
+                                       |   the 'Dom' ??
+                                       |
+                                       | - how can Gnuplot scripts or Wxmaxima
+                                       |   be embedded lazily
+                                       | - fill up a library , an overview of everything
+                                       |   also in Git-pages
+                                       |
+                                       | - experiment with calling Haskell from Html
+                                       |   in index.html top button row

+                                       | - follow the development track of kArmTrack5
+                                       |       embed the occurence display neatly, lazily

+                                       |  Zweig Haken Stab in a path
+                                           geometry, pull, push...

 ##### sort and filter any [String] ~ [[Char]] with similaritYValue in function 'kArmTrack5' = gh1
     thought experiment
       gh: ["A","B","A","A"] to ["A","A","A","B"]